Shinjiro Atae

-Shinjiro Atae (與 真司郎, Atae Shinjirō) is a Japanese singer-songwriter, actor, and model associated with Avex Entertainment.
+Shinjiro Atae (與 真司郎, Atae Shinjirō) is a Japanese singer-songwriter, actor, and model.
 He debuted as a member of the co-ed group AAA in 2005.
 Early on in his career, Atae starred in television and film projects including the live-action adaptations of Psychic Detective Yakumo, Delicious Gakuin, Teiō, Guardian Angel, and Ramune.

-In 2016, Atae released music solo, beginning with the song "Reunited", and later released his first solo album, This is Who I Am, as a limited release in 2018.
+In 2016, Atae released music solo, beginning with the song "Reunited", and later released his first solo album, This Is Who I Am, as a limited release in 2018.
 He is also an exclusive model in the magazines Junon and Duet.

 Career

-2005-2015: AAA and early acting career
+2005–2015: AAA and early acting career

 Atae was accepted into Avex when he was 14 years old and debuted as a member of the co-ed group AAA in September 2005.
 In 2006, he also began making acting appearances on television, with his debut role in Karera no Umi VIII: Sentimental Journey, which starred other AAA members.
 In the same year, he starred in the live-action television drama adaptation of Psychic Detective Yakumo, and in 2007, he co-starred in Delicious Gakuin.

 In 2009, Atae co-starred in the film Guardian Angel and also played lead in the television drama Teiō.
 In 2010, he starred in the film Ramune and also recorded the theme song, "Kimi ga Ireba", as a featured artist with Hiroki Maekawa, which was later released as a digital single.
 On December 15, 2010, he released his first photo book, Shinking.

 Atae was a featured artist on Maekawa's song, "Kimi ga Daisuki de", which was released on March 7, 2012.
 On March 30, 2013, he released his photo book, Atae Best.
 He was featured in a dating sim visual novel game titled AAA Shinjiro Atae Love Trip, which was released on October 24, 2014.